Claude Code Plugins

 }

-Critical: Use eprintln!() or console.error() in tests, not logger (may be suppressed).
+Critical: Use eprintln!() or console.error() in tests (not logger - may be suppressed).

-Run and Capture
+Run and analyze:

 cargo test 2>&1 | grep "DEBUG validate_email" -A 10

-• Look for test file names in stack traces
+• Test file names in backtraces

-• Find the line number triggering the call
+• Line numbers triggering the call

-• Identify the pattern (same test? same parameter?)
+• Patterns (same test? same parameter?)

 2. WorkspaceManager.init(projectDir="")